Tanner253/React-Portfolio/README.md

 Unit testing is included in the AmandaFE/FrontendTesting project using the xUnit test framework.
 Tests have been provided for models, view models, controllers, and utility classes for the application.

 ---------------------------------
+# Features
+Number and name of feature: #1 populate
+Estimate of time needed to complete: 2hr
+Start time: 2:15
+Finish time: 5:08
+Actual time needed to complete:3hr

 ---------------------------